hakdogan/jenkins-pipeline/README.md

 </dependencies>
 ```

-In the docker compose file, we gave the ``sonarqube`` name to the Sonarqube container, so in the pom.xml file the sonar URL was defined as http://sonarqube:9000.
+In the docker compose file, we gave the name of the Sonarqube service which is ``sonarqube``, this is why in the ``pom.xml`` file, the sonar URL was defined as http://sonarqube:9000.